Ben-Epstein/python-project/README.md

 1. Installing all dependencies at the low-end of their pins
 2. Installing all dependencies at the high-end of their pins

-This ensures everything is as compatible as we can reasonably confirm
+This ensures everything is as compatible as we can reasonably confirm.

+**NOTE**: The installation of `lowest` dependencies can be tricky to set up at first.
+Many project don't pin any lowest supported version, so it goes back to 0.0.0, or some version released in 2017 that truly isn't compatible.
+You'll need to add more packages to your `pyproject.toml`.
+This is probably long-term good, ensuring a more stable setup, but if it's causing more pain than it's worth, you can always comment it out of the matrix in [ci.yaml]()

 ### API
 An API/Internal repo, that's perhaps built into a docker image and deployed, is in some ways the opposite.
 You don't need wide ranges, because no one else is installing it.
 In this case, a lockfile is critical, ensuring that the code you write and test in dev is identical to the code you run in prod.